wilfchun/QGIS-CoastalME-Plugin/README.md

   You can download numpy from [here](http://sourceforge.net/projects/numpy/files/NumPy/1.6.1/numpy-1.6.1-win32-superpack-python2.7.exe/download) and install it in the usual way.

   Alternatively, you can install them from OSGeo4W package manager.

+- CoastalmeTools
+You can download coastalmetools from [here](https://github.com/wilfchun/CoastalmeTools) and install it in the usual way.